inivekin/abosa/abosa.typ

 it can be sparse, can be hollow, but light in swing brings life to things, with both reflection and shadow.
-You ask why you're not purpose-free, you watched it all, you reached an end,
+You ask why you're not purpose-free? you watched it all, you reached an end,
 You ask why you still float in sea, not deep enough to now transcend?